theSharque/it-crowd/README.md

 # it-crowd

+## Raw installation
+1. You need ollama installed https://ollama.com/download
+2. Pull deepseek-coder-v2 use command `ollama pull deepseek-coder-v2:latest`
+3. You need to have Java-17
+4. Run the code

+## Docker run
+Under construction

+## Docker-compose run
+Under construction

+## Description
-Project starts like a Just For Fun pet-project : )
+Project starts like a Just For Fun pet-project :) This IT-crowd will work for you for free, well almost for free.

-Currently available modules:
+### Currently available modules:
 * Project (git) module - allow to download source code from remote GIT
 * Java Junior dev - create an optimized version for each method bigger than 5 rows
 * Add internal chat (actually just a log on the screen)
 * Support for Python

-Future plan:
 * Generate new branch and create a commit with message
-* Push PR/MR to review
+* Push branch to review

+### Future plan:
+* Create single-installation dockerfile
+* Create docker-compose module file
 * Support for JavaScript / TypeScript
 * Add QA junior unit-test writer

-Used:
+# Used:
 * https://github.com/ollama/ollama
 * Spring boot
 * JGit
 * Magic
+* Love
+* Coffee
+* Chocolate